uom-cse-realitix/distributed-file-search/README.md

 8. Testing `JOIN`: `0024 JOIN <IP> <PORT>`.
 Note the `<IP, PORT>` combination should be from a node joined later to the cluster.

+9. `Netty` has the new abstraction of a `Channel`, and for UDP communication, `NioDatagramSocket` initialization does not maintain the notion of a `connection`.
+A `Channel` is like a vehicle which transmmits a message.
+For an example, `ctx.writeAndFlush()` method, called upon a `NioDatagramChannel` does not write to a `connection`, but just packs up a `DatagramPacket`, which specifies its own destination.
+Check `write()` method in `UDPClient`.

 ```java
 public class UDPClient {
     // code